Tinker Bell and the Great Fairy Rescue

 Tinker Bell and the Great Fairy Rescue is a 2010 American animated fantasy adventure film and the third installment of the Disney Fairies franchise produced by Disneytoon Studios.
 It revolves around Tinker Bell, a fairy character created by J. M. Barrie for his 1904 play Peter Pan, or The Boy Who Wouldn't Grow Up, and featured in subsequent adaptations, especially in Disney's animated works.
 Animated by Prana Studios, the film was produced using digital 3D modeling.
+In the film, Tinker Bell is kidnapped and befriends a human girl on the mainland, while her friends band together to find and rescue her.
+Unlike the other films in the series, it takes place entirely away from Pixie Hollow.

 It was released on DVD and Blu-ray by Walt Disney Studios Home Entertainment on September 21, 2010.
-Unlike the other films in the series, it takes place entirely away from Pixie Hollow.
+The film was followed by a television special, Pixie Hollow Games and three more sequels, beginning with Secret of the Wings in 2012.